Tom Lipkis, WalletHub Credit Card Consultant

 With a partially secured credit card, a credit card company only has a partial guarantee that they will be repaid if the cardholder maxes out the card.
 That’s why it’s rare for a secured card to be partially secured from the start.

-- If your credit history, income and debt situation are all really bad, you’ll probably have to put down the full $200.
+- If your credit history, income, and debt situation are all really bad, you’ll probably have to put down the full $200.
 But if you’re closer to fair credit or have limited experience, it may be partially secured.

-Don’t get too bummed out about the lack of partially secured credit card options, though.
-As far as credit building goes, there’s no difference between a fully secured credit card, a partially secured credit card and an unsecured credit card.
+The Capital One Platinum Secured might be the only partially secured card available right now but you shouldn’t get too bummed out about the lack of alternatives.
+As far as credit building goes, there’s no difference between a fully secured credit card, a partially secured credit card, and an unsecured credit card.
 The amount of your security deposit, if you have one, is not listed on your credit reports.

-There are only a couple of added benefits that a partially secured credit card provides relative to a fully secured card.
+There are only a couple added benefits that a partially secured credit card provides relative to a fully secured card.
 For one thing, they offer the ability to borrow.
 You can’t really get a loan from a fully secured credit card because you have to fully prepay your purchases.
 And with a partially secured credit card, you get to keep more of your money out of the credit card company’s custody.